What Does Last Menstrual Period (LMP) Mean?

-Last menstrual period (LMP) refers to the start date of a woman’s most recent menstrual period as indicated by the first day of bright red bleeding.
-A typical menstrual cycle is around 21-35 days in length, with the first day of menstrual bleeding signifying day 1 of the cycle.
+Last menstrual period (LMP) refers to the start date of the most recent menstrual period.
+A typical menstrual cycle is around 21-35 days in length, with the first day of bright red menstrual bleeding signifying day 1 or the start of the cycle.

 For example, if the first day of bright bleeding in a most recent menstrual cycle occurred on January 1st, the LMP would be January 1st.

 Because some people have a relatively predictable pattern when menstruation occurs, the start date and duration of the last menstrual cycle can provide important insight, including: